How to Cut the Cord

 Want to watch Amazon Prime or practically any other streaming service?
 The Amazon Fire Stick plugs directly into an HDMI port in the back of your TV and picks up pretty much any service you want, including Netflix, Hulu, and others.
 A voice-activated remote even lets you skip pushing some buttons, but not all.
 You will have to sign in and enter your PIN occasionally, but that’s about it for button-pushing unless you want to scroll through selections manually.

 A legacy streaming stick, Google has updated Chromecast a couple of times since its introduction almost ten years ago.
 Today, the third-generation model looks very different from the original key-shaped device.
-The new flyer saucer design still plugs into an HDMI port like before but features a greater range and better streaming quality.
+The new flying saucer design still plugs into an HDMI port like before but features a greater range and better streaming quality.
 In addition, Chromecast lets you control your TV from the remote, your smart device, or your laptop.

 Of course, no streaming service will work well if it’s not supported by a reliable wireless network.
 We recommend a mesh network such as Plume instead of a Wi-Fi extender with less range, especially if more than one device is streaming at a time and the streaming device moves around the house.
 And the wireless network needs to feed off an excellent internet service entering your home.
 Fortunately, have a suggestion on that, too.